reflectoring/reflectoring.github.io/_posts/2021-01-05-git-rebase-merge.md

 ![Git Rebasing](/assets/img/posts/git-rebase-merge/git-rebasing-basic.png)

 Let's understand the working of Git `rebase` by looking a history with a topic branch off another topic branch.
-For example, we have branched a topic branch (server) from the mainline , and added some server-side functionality to our project, and then made a commit.
-Now, we branch off the `server` branch to make some client-side changes.
-Finally, we go back to the server-side branch and commit a few more changes:
+For example, we have branched a topic branch (feature2) from the mainline , and added some feature2-side functionality to our project, and then made a commit.
+Now, we branch off the `feature2` branch to make some client-side changes.
+Finally, we go back to the feature2-side branch and commit a few more changes:

 ![Git Rebase Example](/assets/img/posts/git-rebase-merge/git-rebase-working1.png)

 Now suppose that we have decided to merge the client-side changes to the mainline for the release, but we also want to hold the server-side changes until they are tested further.

-With Git `rebase`, we can "replay" the changes in the `client` branch (that are not in the `server` branch, i.e. C8 and C9), and then replay them on the master branch by using the –onto option of git rebase, We have to specify all the three branches names in this case because we are holding the changes from server branch while replaying them in the master branch from client branch:
+With Git `rebase`, we can "replay" the changes in the `feature1` branch (that are not in the `feature2` branch, i.e. C8 and C9), and then replay them on the main branch by using the –onto option of git rebase, We have to specify all the three branches names in this case because we are holding the changes from feature2 branch while replaying them in the main branch from feature1 branch:

 ```
-git rebase --onto master server client
+git rebase --onto main feature2 feature1
 ```

 It gives us a bit complex but a pretty cool result: